ethereum/ethereum-org-website/src/content/developers/tutorials/waffle-simple-contract/index.md

 Save everything and run ``` yarn build ```.
 As a result, the ``build`` directory should appear and our compiled contract should be inside it.

 # Testing with Waffle
-Now comes the best part!
-Let's do this!

 Tests in Waffle are written using Mocha and Chai.
 Therefore, run the following command to add mocha and chai to your project:
 ```bash
 yarn add --dev mocha @types/mocha chai